Azure/bicep-registry-modules/avm/res/network/virtual-hub/README.md

 </details>
 <p>

-### Example 3: _Using large parameter set_
+### Example 3: _Using Routing Intent_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module the Virtual WAN hub with Routing Intent enabled; requires an existing Virtual Hub, as well the firewall Resource ID.

 <details>